unicode-org/message-format-wg/exploration/number-selection.md

 [format defined for a JSON number](https://www.rfc-editor.org/rfc/rfc8259#section-6).
-The resolved value of an `operand` exactly matches a numeric literal `key` if, when the `operand` is serialized using the format for a JSON number including the exact number of fraction digits specified by the selector function or its options, the two strings are equal.
+The resolved value of an `operand` exactly matches a numeric literal `key` if, when the `operand` is serialized using the format for a JSON number including the exact number of fraction digits and the exact number of significant digits specified by the selector function or its options, the two strings are equal.

 > [!NOTE]